Ensuring a maximum integration of renewables

 Agile power plants

 MAN Energy Solutions is supporting the town’s ambition by providing two gas-fired engines to replace older, less efficient engines at one of the utility’s CHP plants.
-The first engine is already in operation, while the second is expected to be commissioned in early 2022.
+The first engine was installed in 2018; the second was commissioned in 2022.
 Each engine has a capacity of 7.5 MW of electricity and 7.5 MW of heating capacity – more than double the capacity of the previous engines.

 Another key benefit of gas engine CHP plants is their agility.
 These plants can rapidly reduce output or shut off completely, as well as quickly ramp back up, thereby allowing the utility to capture peaks in electricity prices, whether caused by fluctuating renewable power supply on the grid or rapid rises in demand.